 |Hilltops Council area||2016||2011||Change|

-In 2016, there were 26 resident workers who caught public transport to work (train, bus, tram or ferry) in Hilltops Council area, compared with 5,353 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 26 resident workers who caught public transport to work (train, bus, tram or ferry) in the Hilltops Council area, compared with 5,393 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers of the Hilltops Council area and NSW were:
+The major differences between the method of travel to work of the resident workers in the Hilltops Council area and the NSW workforce were:

-- A larger percentage of resident workers travelled to work by Worked at home (9.0% compared to 4.8%)
+- A larger percentage of resident workers who travelled by car, as driver (63.5% compared to 57.8%)

-- A smaller percentage of resident workers travelled to work by Bus (0.3% compared to 4.4%)
+- A smaller percentage of resident workers who travelled by bus (0.3% compared to 4.4%)

-The largest changes in the method of travel of work of the resident workers in the Hilltops Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the Hilltops Council area between 2011 and 2016 were: